A group of young people in lab coats

 Who can apply?

-Springboard accepts joint applications from directors and Principal Investigators of established research laboratories/teams in the UK and Germany who wish to build new collaborations or strengthen existing ones.The UK partner is lead partner and will receive the funding on behalf of both partners.
+Springboard accepts joint applications from directors and principal investigators at established research labs in the UK and Germany, who want to establish new collaborations or strengthen existing collaborations.

 Each application can include up to 10 participants, including 6 early career researchers.